Visiting the fascinating Village des Bories in Provence, southern France

 Even though we went on a warm and clear day, we only see one other group of visitors, so we had the village pretty much to ourselves and could just wander undisturbed and stopped for as much as we liked to observe the bories and picture the former local life all throughout the holm oaks and Mediterranean scrub.

 Village des Bories is an easy day trip from Avignon or Cavaillon and right next to Gordes, so almost one of the town’s attractions.

 What to see in the Village des Bories

 Being from Sardinia, an Italian island dotted with stone towers all over its territory, the whole stone Village des Bories looked pretty familiar.
 Our stone towers are called “nuraghi” because they date back to nuragic times.
 Stones are not glued to one another, but simply lean against each other, and have managed to hold this way for some 3,000 years.

 The bories, on the other hand, are made with smaller and sharper stones.
 Their aspect is as austere as Sardinian bronze-age towers, and while I strolled about what seemed like a ghost village I had the impression to be stepping back in a remote time.

 The different stone huts have different purposes: they can be houses, caves, sheep-pens, or just different working areas.
-Journeying through the village is a little like journeying across the history of Provence, and understanding the evolution of its society through its working tools and dwelling habits.

 A stroll around this otherworldly place is very fascinating as the village is kept in its original settings, making it easier for us to imagine the daily life of these huts dwellers who, judging from the way they built their village and the fact that their houses are still there despite passing centuries and different weather conditions, must have been pretty clever.